ldsands/UsefulCodeSnippets/OtherSoftware/Linux/EndeavourOS.md

             - Enable "Show desktop layout indicators"
     - "Window Management"
         - "Task Switcher"
-            - Click on the button "Get New Task Switchers..."
-                - Search for Thumbnail Grid and click on it
-                - Click on the "Install" button in the upper right
             - In the "Visualization" column select "Thumbnail Grid" from the dropdown menu
             - Do this for both the "Main" and the "Alternate" tabs (at the top of the sub-window that contains the settings above)
             - Click on the "Apply" button in the lower right corner